Sailor Moon Crystal: International production and broadcast

 In May 2014, Viz Media licensed the anime for an English-language release in North America as Sailor Moon Crystal.
 The series began streaming on Hulu and Neon Alley simultaneously on July 5, 2014.
 Crunchyroll also began streaming the series on its website during the simulcast.
 At the 2014 Anime Expo convention in Los Angeles, Viz Media announced that the cast used for the Sailor Moon re-dub would also reprise their roles in Crystal.
 On November 28, 2014, Madman Entertainment announced that they have the rights for Sailor Moon Crystal for Australia and New Zealand, who later broadcast the series on ABC Me, and made the series available for streaming on AnimeLab.
 On November 20, 2015, Viz Media started streaming the Sailor Moon Crystal English dub on Neon Alley and Hulu.
-In Italy, the series was broadcast on Rai Gulp, making Crystal the first series in the franchise that was broadcasting on a Rai or other channels in Italy other than Mediaset, which broadcast the original series.
+In Italy, the series was broadcast on Rai Gulp, making Crystal the first series in the franchise that was broadcasting on a Rai or other TV channels in Italy other than the Mediaset channels, which broadcast the original series.
+In Canada, the series is broadcast on WildBrain's Family Channel.

 In June 2021, Netflix announced that Sailor Moon Crystal will be streamed on its platform on July 1, 2021.